ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/practicas/p16-t2-async-await-is-generators-and-promises.md

 1. Halt every time a promise is yielded and
 2. Proceeds once the promise resolves (or rejects).

-It sounds complicated, but takes only a few lines to implement.

 ## Write the Function Controlling the Execution of the Generator

 Write the `waiter` function: